-(c) In cases of multiple appeals of the same departmental action or permit, the appeals shall be joined and the appellants shall each be allowed seven minutes to present relevant testimony and evidence and three minutes for rebuttal.
-The President shall set the amount of time given to the respondent(s) and other parties, as circumstances warrant and in the interest of fairness, but shall allow no less than seven minutes to present relevant testimony and evidence and three minutes for rebuttal.
+(c) In cases of multiple appeals of the same departmental action or permit, the appeals shall be joined.\ and tThe appellants shall each be allowed seven minutes to present relevant testimony and evidence and three minutes for rebuttal, unless the Presiding Officers finds good cause to limit presentations based on such factors as the nature of the agenda item, appellants' arguments, the number of anticipated speakers, and anticipated duration of other agenda items.
+The President Presiding Officer shall set the amount of time given to the respondent(s) and other parties, as circumstances warrant and in the interest of fairness, but shall allow no less than seven minutes to present relevant testimony and evidence and three minutes for rebuttal, unless the Presiding Officer finds good to cause to limit or allow more time for presentations under same factors as above.